jarvisteach/appJar/docs/mkdocs/docs/pythonGuiOptions.md

 ###Colour

 * `.setFg(colour, override=False)`
+    Set a foreground colour for the entire GUI.
+By default, this will only apply to labels (including on RadioButtons & CheckButtons).
+    **NB.** To change the colour inside interactive widgets (Entry, TextArea, SpinBox, OptionMenu, etc), set `override` to be True.

+* `.setBg(colour, override=False, tint=False)`
+    Set the background colour for the GUI.
+This should affect all widgets, and will override any backgrounds set before.
+    **NB.** this doesn't change the background colour of interactive widgets (Entry, TextArea, etc).
+If you also want to update those, set `override` to True.
+    It's also possible to set a `tint` - this will determine an appropriate colour to set mouse-over, highlight colours, etc. It is set automatically if `override` is True.

+* `.setFg(colour, override=False)`
     Set the foreground colour for the entire GUI.
-This will affect the labelling of all widgets, overriding any foregrounds set before.  **NB.** this doesn't change the colour of text in interactive widgets (Entry, TextArea, etc).
-If you also want to update those, set `override` to True.

-* `.setBg(colour, override=False)`
-    Set the background colour for the entire GUI.
-This should affect all widgets, and will override any backgrounds set before. **NB.** this doesn't change the background colour of interactive widgets (Entry, TextArea, etc).
-If you also want to update those, set `override` to True.
+This sould affect all widgets, and will overrirde any existing colours.
+    If override is set to True, then even the foreground

 ###Font